t-lo/mastodon-ops/README.md

    Make sure to watch the `docker-compose up` output for errors and stack traces.
    If everything works finewe can wrap things up and install the systemd service.
    Stop the instance by pressing `CTRL+C` in the terminal where you started `docker-compose up`.
-7. Copy this repo's systemd service file to `/etc/systemd/sustem/` and run
+7. Copy this repo's systemd service files and timer to `/etc/systemd/system/` and run
    ```shell
    $ systemctl daemon-reload
    $ systemctl enable --now mastodon